-- ◆ During the EasyStep Interview: You actually set all the preferences, or at least all the starting preferences for QuickBooks, when you run the EasyStep Interview.
-Most of the time, the preferences that the EasyStep Interview sets are correct.
-The EasyStep Interview is very smart about the way it asks questions and translates your answers into preferences settings.
-But if your business changes, or if you make a mistake during the setup interview, or if someone else in your office ran the EasyStep Interview for you, you may still need to check and fiddle-faddle with these preferences. - ◆ By manually changing the preferences: You can manually change the preferences by choosing the Edit Preferences command.
+- >> During the Detailed Start/EasyStep Interview: You actually set all the preferences, or at least all the starting preferences for QuickBooks, when you run the EasyStep Interview.
+Most of the time, the preferences that the Detailed Start/ EasyStep Interview sets are correct.
+QuickBooks is very smart about the way it asks questions and translates your answers into preferences settings.
+But if your business changes, if you make a mistake during the setup interview, or if someone in your office ran the Detailed Start/EasyStep Interview for you, you may still need to check and fiddle-faddle with these preferences. - >>> By manually changing the preferences: You can manually change the preferences by choosing the Edit → Preferences command.
 QuickBooks displays the Preferences dialog box, as shown in Figure 3-1.
 QuickBooks groups categories of preferences.
-For example, QuickBooks groups all the accounting preferences into an accounting preference set.
-QuickBooks groups all the checking account preferences into a checking preference set.
+All the accounting preferences, for example, are grouped into an accounting preference set, and all the checking account preferences are grouped into a checking preference set.
 If you look closely at Figure 3-1, you see that along the left edge of the Preferences dialog box, QuickBooks displays a list of icons.
 The first icon is Accounting.
 The second icon is Bills.
 To see the preferences within one of these groups, you click that preference's icon.

-Figure 3-1: The Preferences dialog box.
+FIGURE 3-1: The My Preferences tab of the Preferences dialog box, showing the Accounting preferences.

 One other item to note about the Preferences dialog box is that it supplies, in general, two tabs of preferences for each preference set.
 Preferences that are specific to an individual user appear on the My Preferences tab, shown in Figure 3-1.

 Preferences that are tied to the company data file appear on the Company Preferences tab, shown in Figure 3-2.